nrthyrk/n-gram/README.md

-# Classification of Movie Reviews using Character N-gram
+# Semantic Analysis of Movie Reviews using Character N-gram

+In this project, semantic analysis of movie reviews is done by using character n-gram.
+The review data is in the folder `data`.
+Reviews in `data/pos` are semantically positive, while reviews in `data/neg` are semantically negative.
+Leave-one-out cross validation is implemented to test the accuracy of both `out-of-place measure` and `Naive Bayes classifier`.

 This project is implemented in Python.
 To run this program, you need Python 2.7 installed.